FRRouting/frr/doc/user/ospfd.rst

       router ospf
       network 192.168.1.0/24 area 0.0.0.0

-   Prefix length in interface must be equal or bigger (ie. smaller network) than prefix length in network statement.
+   Prefix length in interface must be equal or bigger (i.e. smaller network) than prefix length in network statement.
 For example statement above doesn't enable ospf on interface with address 192.168.1.1/23, but it does on interface with address 192.168.1.129/25.